Skip to content

 Warning

-Creating new roles are not supported, despite the fact "Rolle erstellen" button exists.
+Creating new roles is not supported, despite the fact "Rolle erstellen" button exists.
 All roles are defined and hard coded.

 Creating a new role